4 Minute Read

 5 Steps to Take When an Emergency Is Bigger Than Your Emergency Fund:

-1. Call and negotiate a payment plan.
+1. Call and negotiate.

 If your son broke his arm and you’re struggling to pay the hospital bill, call the good folks in billing.
 Ask about discounts and get on a payment plan for medical expenses that you can cash-flow over the next several months.
 Be persistent, patient and kind.
 And pay something up front to show you’re serious about repaying your debt!
 They’ll usually work with you.